DocNow/docnow/README.md

 The web is a big and rapidly changing place, so it can be challenging to discover what resources related to a particular event or topic are in need of archiving.
-Appraisal is a somewhat loose term for the many processes by which archivists identify records of enduring value for preservation in an archive.
+[Appraisal] is an umbrella term for the many processes by which archivists identify records of enduring value for preservation in an archive.
 DocNow is an appraisal tool for the web.